-- Natural Flood Management and working with city regions - Environmental Land Management Scheme working with land managers to help deliver environmental benefits/public goods - Opportunities through the Utility Companies Asset Management Plans 2020 to 2025 - Heritage Woodland Project - Consideration of working with/through other delivery structures to access charitable or commercial opportunities - Engage more people in citizen science to engage a social ownership of the issues public benefits of healthy moorland/peatland understood and supported by end beneficiaries - Support research and development through working in collaboration with Higher Education and other scientific bodies - Natural capital including carbon budget and trade offs in restoration.
+- Natural Flood Management and working with city regions - Opportunities through Corporate Social Responsibility and Public Giving. - Environmental Land Management working with land managers to help deliver environmental benefits/public goods - Opportunities through the Utility Companies Asset Management Plans 2020 to 2025 and the next planning period driven by the 2024 Public Spending Review. - Heritage Woodland Project - Consideration of working with/through other delivery structures to access charitable or commercial opportunities - Engage more people in citizen science to engage a social ownership of the issues public benefits of healthy moorland/peatland understood and supported by end beneficiaries

+- Support research and development through working in collaboration with Higher Education and other scientific bodies - Natural capital including carbon budget and trade offs in restoration.